< Back

 The immensely wealthy banker Filippo Strozzi (the elder) acquired the rights to the chapel, which was to serve as his burial place, in July 1486, and the sculptor Benedetto da Maiano was commissioned to carve the altar and tomb (including the beautiful white marble tondo of the Virgin and Child flanked by flying angels).
 On 21 April 1487, Filippino contracted to paint the chapel.
 He alone was to execute the frescoes, using the best colours (including gold and lapis lazuli), and the work was to be completed by 1 March 1490.
 The agreed fee – 300 florins and the painter was to meet the costs of all materials – was comparatively low, which may help to explain why the project dragged on for so many years.
 Filippino had probably barely started work when he was awarded the more lucrative commission in September 1488 of painting Cardinal Carafa’s chapel in Rome.
 The frescoes were still not completed in 1497, when it is recorded that Lippi had stopped working because payments were not covering his costs.
 After Strozzi’s heirs promised an additional 100 florins, work re-started and Lippi received his last payment in November 1501.

 The vault was painted first.
-The seated figures in the four triangular divisions represent Old Testament patriarchs: Adam (next to the Tree of Knowledge and serpent), Abraham (with knife), Noah (with ark and pair of doves) and Jacob (holding a ribbon referring to the gate of heaven).
+The seated figures in the four triangular divisions represent Old Testament patriarchs: Adam (shown protecting his son Seth from the serpent in the Tree of Knowledge), Abraham (seated with a knife beside the sacrificial altar), Noah (with ark and pair of doves) and Jacob (holding a ribbon referring to the gate of heaven).

 Each sidewall shows a single miracle in a large square fresco and a martyrdom in the lunette above.
 The subjects are all taken from the Golden Legend.
 The Raising of Drusiana (left wall) is an apt subject for a funerary chapel and had appeared before in Florentine art (notably in Giotto’s fresco at Santa Croce and Donatello’s tondo in the Old Sacristy at San Lorenzo).
 Lippi’s signature and the date 1502 are inscribed on the right pilaster of the triumphal arch.
 The lunette shows the elderly evangelist plunged into a cauldron of boiling oil.
 The Emperor Domitian is shown on the left, rising from his throne to order an end to the torture.
 The St Philip banishes the Dragon on the opposite wall is a subject with no obvious precedents.
 In the apocryphal story, the dragon had burst from the base of a statue of Mars, which the pagans had tried to compel the apostle to worship, and had exuded fumes so poisonous that the king’s son had fallen dead.
 The people, reeling from the lethal stench, agree to destroy the idol, and St Philip banishes the noxious monster to the wilderness.
 The exotic costumes worn by the pagans – including horned turbans and a tufted woollen hat – are based on contemporary Egyptian (Mamluk) dress.
 The lunette shows the 87-year-old apostle’s subsequent crucifixion at Hierapolis.